-IB Diploma Programme students study six subjects along with some extra requirements.
+IB Diploma Programme students study six subjects.
 They must select one subject from each of the six groups.
-At least three and not more than four are taken at Higher Level, the remaining are taken at Standard Level.
+At least three and not more than four are taken at Higher Level, while the remaining are taken at Standard Level.

 The IB recommends a minimum of 240 teaching hours for HL courses and 150 hours for SL courses.
 At MES Cairo we have generously timetabled IB Diploma courses to more than meet these requirements.